combinatrix-ai/PromptTrail/README.md

 ### Tooling

 You can use function calling!
+In function calling, you need to give LLM instructions to use the tool.
+Then, LLM give you the tool arguments and you need to give the result back to LLM.
+Therefore, you need:

+- giving explanation by the way LLM can understand
+- handling of multiple turn conversations
+- validation of tool arguments given by LLM
+- executing the function and return the result to LLM

+PromptTrail handles all of these for you.
-You can define your own Tools to call and use them in your templates:
+You can define your own Tools to call and use them in your templates.
+Inherit `Tool`, `ToolArgument`, `ToolResult` and add type annotations.
+PromptTrail will automatically generate descriptions for LLM and let the LLM use the tool.
+Execution and validation is also handled by PromptTrail.
+Let's see a simple weather forecast tool as example:

 ```python
 class Place(ToolArgument):